 Skip to content

-Hammer
+Hammer Candlestick Pattern

-The Hammer pattern is a sturdy bullish reversal signal in technical analysis, often striking at the bottom of a downtrend.
-Picture it as a hammer driving a nail - price forms a candlestick with a small body, a long lower shadow, and little to no upper shadow - forging a base after a bearish fall.
+The Hammer candlestick pattern is a bullish reversal signal in technical analysis, often striking at the bottom of a downtrend.
+Picture it as a hammer driving a nail — price forms a candlestick with a small body, a long lower shadow, and little to no upper shadow — forging a base after a bearish fall.
 When this pattern emerges, it’s a solid sign that bearish momentum is faltering, offering traders a chance to buy or go long as an uptrend prepares to rise.

-Hammer Pattern
+Psychology Behind the Hammer Pattern

 How to Identify the Hammer Pattern in Trading